-Alex Borthwick, Vicki's Learning Mentor at Baltic Apprenticeships had these words to share about working with her:
+Alex Borthwick, Vicki's Coach at Baltic Apprenticeships had these words to share about working with her:

 “Victoria is the apprentice we always hope for; determined to achieve her best, never afraid to ask questions, always on the lookout for chances to learn, and passionate about the work that she does.
 It is a pleasure to see her knowledge and skills progress throughout the apprenticeship and to see the impact this is having on her achievements within her job"